 Kumdang-2 is a revolutionary drug that can cure a variety of potentially life-threatening ailments, as well as clear up other inconvenient conditions.
 The drug is administered through a painless injection, and side effects may include…absolutely nothing.
 It is safe to take Kumdang-2 with other medications.
 If you want to live a healthier, happier life, talk to your doctor about Kumdang-2.
 It’s divine intervention in a syringe!

 Did any of those statements sound too good to be true?
-If so, you are not alone (and probably right).
-North Korea’s state-run media recently claimed that the country has developed a miracle drug known as Kumdang-2, and it sounds like something you would find at a medieval apothecary’s shop.
-Composed of a mixture of ginseng, “rare earth elements,” and small amounts of gold and platinum, it is said that it can cure various conditions such as tuberculosis, cancer, Ebola, MERS, impotence, and bird flu.
+If so, you are not alone.
+North Korea’s state-run media recently claimed that the country has developed a miracle drug known as Kumdang-2, and it sounds like something you’d find at a medieval apothecary.
+Composed of a mixture of ginseng, “rare earth elements,” and small amounts of gold and platinum, it is said that the compound can cure various conditions such as tuberculosis, cancer, Ebola, MERS, impotence, and bird flu.
 The drug’s website claims that since 1989, tests have consistently proven its efficacy.
 A report found on the website claims that after receiving injections of Kumdang-2 for less than a month, people “foreseen to be disabled even after recovery” were able to “run all the way home like sportsmen.”